sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 also tried to give references to the actual memory model specification wherever appropriate.

-[^cookbook]: see the "The JSR-133 Cookbook for Compiler Writers" by Doug Lea et. al. <http://gee.cs.oswego.edu/dl/jmm/cookbook.html>
+[^cookbook]: See the [The JSR-133 Cookbook for Compiler Writers](http://gee.cs.oswego.edu/dl/jmm/cookbook.html) by Doug Lea et. al.

 [^jvmls]: See "The Java Language Specification"

-[^nomem]: unfortunately, unlike Java the programming language, Java
+[^nomem]: Unfortunately, unlike Java the programming language, Java
     bytecodes don't have a defined memory model.
 In practice this isn't a problem since the bytecodes closely follow constructs present in the Java programming language, and hence have a default